 How much do some of the common electronic gadgets we use cost per pound?
 The iPad Air weighs 1 pound and starts at a price of $499, so it is easy to compute that it costs $499 per pound.
 Meanwhile, an iPhone under contract weighs 4 ounces and costs $399 (for a 64 gig model), so it costs about $1,600 per pound.

-So are there any foods that are comparable in price to an iPad or an iPhone?
+So are there any foods that are comparable in price to these Apple products?
 It turns out there are.
 Kobe beef goes for around $500 a pound, while Bluefin tuna can cost more than $1,300 per pound.
 Matsutake mushrooms fetch up to $2,000 a pound while saffron, an exotic spice, is sold for up to $2,700 a pound.